Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 • A combination of the above.

-See also: Direct Payments Procedure.
+See also: Personal Budgets and Direct Payments Procedure.

 10. Transfer of Education, Health and Care Plans